Quick Links for 597 Forms:

 How to Register for EECE 597

 Students can register for EECE 597 any time after admission to the program through their SSC account in the same way they would register for other courses.
-Please note that students must identify a project and supervisor before registering for the course.
+Students should only register in the 597 course in one term.

 After a student has registered for EECE 597, they may begin their project at any time and should refer to the Project Milestones above.